pip-services/pip-services-docs/content/en/golang/aws/clients/lambda_client.md

 ### Description

-When making calls, the "cmd" parameter determines which what action shall be called, while the other parameters are passed to the action itself.
+When making calls, the "cmd" parameter determines what action shall be called, while the other parameters are passed to the action itself.